Rhymlore/htcondor-web/ospool/byor/index.md

 If you have an XSEDE (XRAC) Allocation for time on the Anvil, Stampede 2, Bridge 2, or Expanse systems, you can use the `htcondor` command line tool on `login04.osgconnect.net` or `login05.osgconnect.net` to run jobs there.
-You'll need an account from the
+In order to get started, you'll need an account on the HPC site, with the ability to log in to the site via the command line.
-[XSEDE User Portal](https://portal.xsede.org) to get started, as well as a job that will run one of the listed systems.
+You will also need a job that will run on one of the listed systems.
 (You can download an [example job](example_job) for testing.)

 Follow the recipe to run a job on:
 - [Stampede 2](stampede2)